cirruselli/MS4-Django-Ellis/README.md

     ([see colour affects here](http://www.colour-affects.co.uk/psychological-properties-of-colours))

     - **Typography**
     The Roboto font is the main font used, since it gives a clean look to the website.
+Pacifico is the font used for the logo.

     - **Imagery**
     The pictures shows clothes and horse related products to buy.